jacoblimjy/Analytics-Projects/README.md

 - One booking corresponds to one flight.
 - All derived attributes are stored in their database tables.
 ## Data Visualisation and Storytelling with Tableau
-Using dataset “TwoAirlineFlights.xlsx” on flight data of two airlines for July and August 2019.
-The two airlines, Acorn Airlines (AA) and Berry Airlines (BA) were compared to gain insights such that improvements can be made for Acorn Airlines.
+tilizing the dataset "TwoAirlineFlights.xlsx," we delved into the flight data for Acorn Airlines (AA) and Berry Airlines (BA) from July and August 2019.
+The aim was to uncover insights and comparisons that could guide enhancements for Acorn Airlines.

 BACKGROUND INFORMATION